fnordoglargh/metametalmapper/README.md

 2. Click _Add Graph_ → _Create a Local Graph_.
 3. Give it a name and a password.
 4. Open `settings.py` and change `NEO4J_PASSWORD` to what you entered in the above step.
 5. Start the database.
-Remember that you need to start tge database every time you want to interact with the database.
+Remember that you need to start the database every time you want to interact with the database.

 ### Crawl bands